Ouxsoft/LivingMarkup/docs/project/routines.rst

 Routines
 ========

-Automated methods are element methods that are automatically called by some ``Builders``.
-When a automated method is called all instantiated elements with method are called.
+Routines are methods that are automatically called by the processor during run time.

+During a routine call all instantiated elements featuring the routine's method are called.

 Prefix
 ^^^^^^

-It is recommended to establish a naming convention for automated methods that distinguish them from other methods.
-In LivingMarkup, all the packaged automated methods are prefixed with the word ``on`` followed by an explanation of the stage of execute.
+It is recommended to establish a naming convention for routines that distinguish them from other methods.

-Parameters
-^^^^^^^^^^

-The default automated methods are defined in the default `config.dist.yml <configuration.md>`__.
+Often packages choose to prefix Routine methods with the word ``before``, ``on``, or ``after`` followed by an explanation of the stage of execute.

+For example:

 +--------------------+------------------------------------+
 | Parameter          | Comments                           |